cwchan0212/hyperiondev-capstone5-flask/README.md

 3. **User login system**: Having a login system in place will allow you to restrict access to certain features of the application to only logged-in users.
 4. **CRUD functions** and **search queries**: Allowing users to add, modify, delete books and make search queries based on different criteria such as book title, author, description, and quantity ranges.
-5. Search query for **non-logged users**: Allowing non-logged users to make search queries, but with the **exception of quantity range** as a search criteria.
+5. Search query for **non-logged users**: Allowing non-logged users to make search queries, but with the **except for quantity range** as a search criterion.
-6. **Restricting access to the REST API**: Limit the access to your REST API only to logged-in users to ensure that only authorised users can perform certain actions.
+6. **Restricting access to the REST API**: Limit access to your REST API only to logged-in users to ensure that only authorised users can perform certain actions.

 #### Login